leviross/BadApi/README.md

 As you can see in the `GetTweets` method, I increment the startDate after each request to BadApi and then I deal with duplicate Tweets right away.
 I was thinking about allowing duplicate Tweets and filtering them at the end, but left this in for 2 reasons:
 1. To allow you to see how I would deal with a real-world technical challenge.
 2. Because it would take more time to have to iterate through such a large collection at the end.
-Its more efficiant to iterate through only some of the requests.
+Its more efficient to iterate through only some of the requests.
 Im impressed with my total resulting time in seconds for the whole operation.

 Thanks for your time and I would love to get an interview!
 Look forward to hearing back from your team:)